Best Coffee places in downtown Reykjavik

-We are always in the top three seats Per capita in coffee consumption.
+We are consistently in the top three seats per capita in coffee consumption (we love measuring everything in Iceland per capita!).

-Maybe it’s the darkness & cold in the Nordic countries but we sure like our cup of the coffee;).
+Maybe it’s the darkness & cold in the Nordic countries, but we sure like our cup of coffee.

-As a bonus you could get a local seer to tell the future base on the leftover coffee in you cup.
-No it’s not a joke, and I will tell you more about that tradition down below.
+As a bonus, you could get a local seer to tell the future base on the leftover coffee in your cup.
+No, it’s not a joke, and I will tell you more about that tradition below.

-Here is a list of my favorite coffee houses in downtown Reykjavik.
+Here is a list of my favorite coffee shops in downtown Reykjavik.

 Opening hours: